 : Increases the duration of

 by 100% and causes it break some Crowd Control effects.
-When gripping is not required in a fight, this talent is good.
+When Grips are not required for a fight, this talent is good.
 It helps slightly shore up

 Will of the Necropolis